jlbivins/TriviaGame/README.md

 # TriviaGame
-This trivia game prompts the user on sports trivia
+This trivia game prompts the user on sports trivia questions.